-Other Expense, net
+Other Income (Expense), net

-Other expense includes interest expense and stock warrant valuation adjustment.
+Other income (expense) includes investment income, interest income (expense), and preferred stock warrant valuation adjustment.

-Benefit (Provision) for Income Taxes
+Provision for Income Taxes

 We are subject to income taxes in the United States.
-As of September 30, 2019 and December 31, 2018, we recorded a full valuation allowance for our deferred tax assets based on our historical loss and the uncertainty regarding our ability to project future taxable income.
+As of March 31, 2020 and December 31, 2019, we recorded a full valuation allowance for our deferred tax assets based on our historical loss and the uncertainty regarding our ability to project future taxable income.
 In future periods, if we are able to generate income, we may reduce or eliminate the valuation allowance.